MoGERNN: An Inductive Traffic Predictor for Unobserved Locations: Literature Review

-To address the challenge of spatial extrapolation, Kriging and Traffic State Estimation (TSE) provide valuable reference.
 Both Kriging and TSE aim to estimate the current state of unobserved locations based on limited observations.
 The most widely used Kriging method is Ordinary Kriging (OKriging) \citep{Wackernagel1995}, which interpolates unseen location by using specific covariance and variogram functions to describe the spatial relationships of random variables at different locations.
 However, the method assumes the spatial field is stable, which does not correspond to the characteristics of traffic networks.
-GPR is powerful kernel machine learning method, however, it is computationally expensive and thus not applicable to large-scale networks.
-For large-scale applications, matrix/tensor completion with specific regularization, such as graph Laplacian \citep{Bahadori2014Kriging, deng2016kriging}, local Markov structure \citep{xiong2010cfiltering}, and Gaussian process \citep{Lei2022Kriging}, serves as a effective solution.
-Notably, \cite{Lei2022Kriging} demonstrated satisfactory outcomes in traffic data.
-Despite this, matrix completion is not applicable in dynamic sensing network, as it is transductive which requires re-training for a new sensor configuration.
-Recently, inductive methods based on GNNs have been introduced for spatio-temporal Kriging \citep{Appleby2020KCN,wu2021IGNNK,Zheng2023Increase}.
-These works profoundly inspire this paper, and thus, we have introduced them in the above section and will not elaborate further here.
-Overall, these methods offer a high degree of flexibility and are relatively simple to extend to spatio-temporal extrapolation tasks.
-However, in the particular context of FUNDS problem, how to effectively model diverse spatio-temporal patterns remains a significant gap.
+When this stationarity assumption is relaxed, Kriging can be shown to be equivalent to Gaussian Process Regression (GPR), a well-known kernel machine learning method.
+While GPR offers more flexibility in modeling spatial relationships, it is computationally expensive and thus not applicable to large-scale networks.
+For large-scale applications, matrix/tensor completion with specific regularization, such as graph Laplacian \citep{Bahadori2014Kriging, nie2023Kriging}, local Markov structure \citep{xiong2010cfiltering}, Gaussian process \citep{Lei2022Kriging}, and temporal consistency \citep{nie2023Kriging}, serves as a effective solution.
+Notably, \cite{Lei2022Kriging} and \cite{nie2023Kriging} demonstrated satisfactory outcomes in traffic data.
+Despite this, matrix completion cannot automatically adapt to changes in the sensor network, as it is transductive which requires re-calculation for a new sensor configuration.
+Moreover, the above Kriging methods cannot be extended to perform temporal forecasting for unobserved nodes, as their underlying theoretical framework is fundamentally designed only for spatial interpolation.